NbAiLab/nostram/guides/user_agent_polisy.md

 # User Agent Policy
 All data collection in the project should be done as openly as absolutely possible.
 All requests should respect robots.txt-policies, and also identify the agent according to recommended standards.
-Below is the standard http-header that should be included in all requests:
+Below is the standard http-header that is recommented for all requests:

 ```python
 import requests